pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 This ensures that after refreshing the Discovery page, users will only see new collaboration opportunities that they haven't interacted with previously.

+### Filter Logic Implementation

+The filter logic follows these principles:

+1. **OR Logic Within Categories**: When selecting multiple items within a single filter category (e.g., multiple blockchain networks like Ethereum and Solana), results will include collaborations matching ANY of the selected values in that category.
+This uses the PostgreSQL `&&` (overlap) operator for array-type fields and `inArray()` or `= ANY()` for non-array fields.

+2. **AND Logic Between Categories**: When selecting criteria across different filter categories (e.g., blockchain networks AND specific topics), results will only include collaborations that match BOTH criteria, implementing a more targeted filtering experience.

+For example:
+- If a user selects Ethereum and Solana in the blockchain networks filter, they'll see collaborations on either network.
+- If they also select AI as a topic, they'll only see collaborations that are both on either of those networks AND related to AI.

+This approach provides intuitive results that match user expectations while maintaining flexibility.
+Detailed implementation can be found in `docs/discovery/filter-logic-update.md`.

 ## API Endpoints

 The Discovery System is supported by the following API endpoints: